genisyskernel/koyotecoin/doc/policy/mempool-replacements.md

 4. The additional fees (difference between absolute fee paid by the replacement transaction and the sum paid by the original transactions) pays for the replacement transaction's bandwidth at or above the rate set by the node's incremental relay feerate.
-For example, if the incremental relay feerate is 1 howler/vB and the replacement transaction is 500 virtual bytes total, then the replacement pays a fee at least 500 howlers higher than the sum of the original transactions.
+For example, if the incremental relay feerate is 1 howloshi/vB and the replacement transaction is 500 virtual bytes total, then the replacement pays a fee at least 500 howloshis higher than the sum of the original transactions.

-   *Rationale*: Try to prevent DoS attacks where an attacker causes the network to repeatedly relay transactions each paying a tiny additional amount in fees, e.g. just 1 howler.
+   _Rationale_: Try to prevent DoS attacks where an attacker causes the network to repeatedly relay transactions each paying a tiny additional amount in fees, e.g. just 1 howloshi.

 5. The number of original transactions does not exceed 100.
 More precisely, the sum of all directly conflicting transactions' descendant counts (number of transactions inclusive of itself and its descendants) must not exceed 100; it is possible that this overestimates the true number of original transactions.

-   *Rationale*: Try to prevent DoS attacks where an attacker is able to easily occupy and flush out significant portions of the node's mempool using replacements with multiple directly conflicting transactions, each with large descendant sets.
+   _Rationale_: Try to prevent DoS attacks where an attacker is able to easily occupy and flush out significant portions of the node's mempool using replacements with multiple directly conflicting transactions, each with large descendant sets.

 6. The replacement transaction's feerate is greater than the feerates of all directly conflicting transactions.

-   *Rationale*: This rule was originally intended to ensure that the replacement transaction is preferable for block-inclusion, compared to what would be removed from the mempool.
+   _Rationale_: This rule was originally intended to ensure that the replacement transaction is preferable for block-inclusion, compared to what would be removed from the mempool.
 This rule predates ancestor feerate-based transaction selection.